kingstinct/react-native-device-activity/README.md

 # react-native-device-activity

-Provide access to Apples DeviceActivity API
+Provides access to Apples DeviceActivity API.
+It does require a Custom Dev Client to work with Expo.

 # API documentation